hslu-ige-laes/lora-devices-ttn/docs/sensors/alphaomega-klax2.md

 {: .no_toc }

 - Manufacturer: <a href="https://alpha-omega-technology.de/" target="_blank">Alpha Omega Technology</a>
-- Product: <a href="https://iot-shop.de/en/shop/klax-2-0-lorawan-sml-opto-head-for-modern-electricity-meters-4365" target="_blank">Klax 2.0</a>
+- Product: <a href="https://alpha-omega-technology.de/klax-der-lorawan-faehige-optokopf" target="_blank">Klax 2.0</a>

-The Klax 2.0 is a LoRaWAN indoor SML Opto Head for modern electricity meters
+The Klax 2.0 is a LoRaWAN indoor SML Opto Head for modern electricity/heat meters

 ---